 Sophie Michaux, mezzo-soprano

-Although she focuses on classical music, her versatility and musical curiosity have brought her to be an active performer in other repertoires : She toured the U.S and Europe with Northern Harmony in 2014, an ensemble that is renowned for its command of varied world ethnic singing styles, from the Balkans, the Republic of Georgia, South-Africa, and the United States.
-She is the co-founder of a guitar/voice duo, Sophie et Adam, that focuses on French and American folk music.
-She has also explored the Yiddish song repertoire, with performances at the Goethe Institute for the Anniversary of the Warsaw Ghetto Uprise and the celebration of musical wealth in the Vilna and Łódź Ghettos during WWII.
+Although she focuses on classical music, her versatility and musical curiosity have brought her to be an active performer in many repertoires including French Cabaret songs, English Sea Shanties, as well as various world polyphonies: in 2014 and 2017, she toured the U.S and Europe with Northern Harmony, an ensemble that is renowned for its command of varied world ethnic singing styles from the Balkans, the Republic of Georgia, South-Africa, and the United States.
+She is the founding member of Sophie et Adam, a folk music duet with guitarist and singer Adam Jacob Simon, and of Culomba, a world music trio with Adam Simon (Voice, Guitar, Double Bass), and Lysander Jaffe (Voice, Violin).
+She has also explored the Yiddish song repertoire, with performances at the Goethe Institute for the Anniversary of the Warsaw Ghetto Uprise and the celebration of musical wealth in the Vilna and Łódź Ghettos during WWII. www.sophiemichaux.com